AllThingsSmitty/allthingssmitty.github.io/_posts/2018-01-29-phone-number-links-and-accessibility.md

 }
 ```

-<p class="message"><strong>Note:</strong> much of the feedback I've received points out that this could reduce overall accessibility when interacting with VoIP technology.
+<p class="message">Note: much of the feedback I've received points out that this could reduce overall accessibility when interacting with VoIP technology.
 So, YMMV.</p>

 Here's a demo showing this technique when the phone number's container is a specific size.